mpmdean/pymcaspec/README.md

 call
 print(S)
-to show a summary and the scanned and baseline motors.
+to show a summary of the scanned and baseline motors.

 The motors can be accessed by indexing this
 H = S['H']